slbailey/Retrovue/docs/domain/SchedulePlan.md

 Zones and Patterns are the core contents of a SchedulePlan.
 A plan defines one or more Zones, and each Zone references a Pattern that repeats to fill the Zone's time window.

-### Zone
+For detailed documentation on Zones and Patterns, see:

-A Zone defines a named time window within the programming day with the following components:
+- **[Zone](Zone.md)** - Named time windows within the programming day that declare when content should play

-- **Name**: A human-readable identifier (e.g., "Base", "After Dark", "Prime Time", "Weekend Morning")
-- **Active window**: The time range when the Zone applies (e.g., `00:00–24:00`, `22:00–05:00`, `19:00–22:00`)
-- **Optional day filters**: Day-of-week constraints (e.g., Mon–Fri, Sat–Sun) that restrict when the Zone is active
-- **Pattern reference**: A pointer to a Pattern that defines the content sequence for this Zone

-Zones do not hold episodes or assets directly.
-They declare when content should play and which Pattern to use.
-The plan engine applies the Pattern repeatedly across the Zone's active window until the Zone is full, snapping to the Channel's Grid boundaries.

-**Examples:**
-- Base zone: `00:00–24:00` (full programming day) with no day filters
-- After Dark zone: `22:00–05:00` (spans midnight) with no day filters
-- Prime Time zone: `19:00–22:00` with no day filters
-- Weekend Morning zone: `06:00–12:00` with day filter `Sat–Sun`

-**Zone Alignment Note:**

-Zones align to **broadcast days**, not calendar days.
-The broadcast day is defined by the Channel's `programming_day_start` (e.g., 06:00).
-A Zone like `22:00–05:00` spans from 22:00 on one calendar day to 05:00 the next calendar day, but both times are within the same broadcast day (e.g., 06:00 to 06:00 next day).

-**Key Points:**
-- Zones use broadcast day time (00:00–24:00 relative to `programming_day_start`)
-- Long content can bridge the broadcast day boundary without truncation
-- For example, a movie starting at 23:00 can continue past midnight (00:00) and into the next calendar day's early hours (e.g., until 01:30) without being cut
-- The carry-in policy ensures content that crosses the programming-day seam continues into the next broadcast day until completion

-### Pattern
+- **[Pattern](Pattern.md)** - Ordered lists of Program references that define content sequences

+**Summary:**

+**Zone:** A named time window within the programming day that declares when content should play.
+Zones reference Patterns to define the content sequence.
+Zones use broadcast day time (00:00–24:00 relative to `programming_day_start`), not calendar day time.
+Zones can span midnight (e.g., `22:00–05:00`) within the same broadcast day and support optional day-of-week filters for recurring patterns.

-A Pattern is an ordered list of [Program](Program.md) references (catalog entries such as series, movies, blocks, or composites).
-Patterns have no durations — the plan engine repeats the Pattern across the Zone until the Zone is full.
+**Pattern:** An ordered list of [Program](Program.md) references (catalog entries such as series, movies, blocks, or composites).
+Patterns have no durations — the plan engine repeats the Pattern across the Zone until the Zone is full, snapping to the Channel's Grid boundaries.

-**Pattern Repeating:** The plan engine:
-1. Takes the ordered list of Program references from the Pattern
-2. Repeats the Pattern across the Zone's active window
-3. Snaps to the Channel's Grid boundaries (`grid_block_minutes`, `block_start_offsets_minutes`, `programming_day_start`)
-4. Continues until the Zone is full

-**Examples:**

-**Base zone with pattern:**
-- Zone: `00:00–24:00` (Base)
-- Pattern: `["Cheers", "The Big Bang Theory"]`
-- Result: The pattern repeats across the full 24-hour day, with each Program (series) expanding to episodes at ScheduleDay time

-**Weekend zone overriding base:**
-- Zone: `00:00–24:00` (Weekend) with day filter `Sat–Sun`
-- Pattern: `["Movie Block"]`
-- Result: On weekends, this Zone overrides the base Zone, replacing the series pattern with a movie block pattern

-**Pattern repeating behavior (crystal clear example):**
-- Zone: `19:00–22:00` (Prime Time, 3 hours)
-- Pattern:
-  - Cheers
-  - The Big Bang Theory
-  repeat: true
-- Result: The pattern auto-repeats until the zone duration is filled, regardless of episode length:
-  - Cheers (episode 1) starts at 19:00, ends at 19:30
-  - The Big Bang Theory (episode 1) starts at 19:30, ends at 20:00
-  - Cheers (episode 2) starts at 20:00, ends at 20:30
-  - The Big Bang Theory (episode 2) starts at 20:30, ends at 21:00
-  - Cheers (episode 3) starts at 21:00, ends at 21:30
-  - The Big Bang Theory (episode 3) starts at 21:30, ends at 22:00 (zone end)
-- **Key Point:** The pattern repeats cyclically until the Zone's declared end time (22:00) is reached.
-Each Program reference expands to a specific episode at ScheduleDay time, and the pattern continues repeating regardless of individual episode lengths (they snap to grid boundaries).
+**Relationship:** Each Zone references a Pattern that defines its content sequence.
+The plan engine applies the Pattern repeatedly across the Zone's active window until the Zone is full, snapping to Grid boundaries.
+Programs in Patterns are resolved to concrete episodes at ScheduleDay time.

 **Conflict Resolution:**